FrankEntriken/CPSC_354_Blog/Week10.md

           false -> index (e-1) (next a)
     };;

 The index function would allow us to return the address of the element within a certain location in the circular linked list.
 The function would take in an integer, acting as the location of the desired element, and a circular linked list.
 For example, a regular list in python could be parsed using list[0] to return the first element of the list.
 The integer would determine what element of the list would be returned based on its location in the list. `index` recursively calls itself, decreasing the value of e every time the current element moves to the next.
 When e is equal to zero, the current element a will be in the desired position of the circular linked list and return this position.
 From here, the user could interact with this element with any of the other functions.

+`index` does not run because it recursively calls itself.
+It seems to me that LambdaFun does not have the functionality for recursion because I am met with this error:

+    λ insert 1 a;;

+    "a" is not defined
+    CallStack (from HasCallStack):
+      error, called at src/Environment.hs:24:16 in LamFun-3.14.1-HB5izHlLIvCGGFpWbUCpOd:Environment
+    λ

+I did a lot of testing and poking around and, although it is hard to tell, I believe that LamdaFun is erroring out when index is being recursively called within the false case.

 This is what I would hope the index function would look like when called on a circular list.

     EXAMPLE CIRCULAR LIST 'a'
     [1, <address 0>] --> [3, <address 1>] --> [66, <address 2>] -->